matthewnitschke/pubspec_lock_merge_driver/README.md

 pubspec_lock_merge driver install
 ```

-Now, when git sees conflicts within `pubspec.lock` files, it will know how to automatically resolve them based on the following merge strategy
+Now, when git sees conflicts within `pubspec.lock` files, it will know how to automatically resolve them based on merge strategy below

 ## Manual Installation